 Ehikhamenor’s rise to prominence has been based largely on his originality and inventiveness; his ability to move past the use of traditional art materials, and to transform anything into a work of art.
 One of his works, Lagos Rush Hour, is made out of scraps; pegs, plastic bags, a sponge, and a broom.
 “It’s a girl in a rush,” he says, of the paper bag figure in the shape of a girl on a run, with pegs as legs.
 Lagos Rush Hour, which takes up a prominent space on the wall of his living room, is a departure from his characteristic paintings of abstract intersecting and overlapping figurative forms, appropriations of the signs and symbols he grew up with, on the walls of his village shrines in Udomi-Uwessan, Edo State.

 A majority of Ehikhamenor’s works are influenced by his rich traditional past as a village kid.
-“I grew up in the village; the vibrancy and everything you see in my works is a conscious reflection of my upbringing,” He says at the beginning of our conversation, as he so often does at most of his interviews; he tells everyone who cares to know, that he is a “village man.”
+“I grew up in the village; the vibrancy and everything you see in my works is a conscious reflection of my upbringing,” he says at the beginning of our conversation, as he so often does in most of his interviews.
+He tells everyone who cares to know, that he is a “village man.”
 For him, years of studying and living in London, and the United States did not result in a foreign accent.
 Not even his frequent trips to Europe to show his works could take away his Edo tinged accent, one that becomes prominent when he switches to Pidgin.
 “I am from Africa.
 I am an African artist.
 I have no identity crises, I know where I come from,” he tells me.